saikotek/docs/pages/public_cloud/public_cloud_databases/databases_17_metrics_via_prometheus/guide.en-gb.md

 - OpenSearch
 - PostgreSQL

 Prometheus endpoints are subject to the same networking limitations the associated service is.
-Thus, IP restrictions apply, and for services using private networking, the prometheus exporter endpoint is only reachable from the private network your service is attached to.
+Thus, IP restrictions apply, and for services using private networking, the Prometheus exporter endpoint is only reachable from the private network your service is attached to.

 ## We want your feedback!